udacity/create-your-own-adventure/love/love.md

 Do I agree?

-Love it not just a language.
+Love is not just a language.
 It is an action.
 It is a choice.
 It is a commitment.

 There's a popular quote [here] (https://www.biblegateway.com/passage/?search=1+Corinthians+13%3A4-8&version=NIV) that describes love perfectly.